Ellednera/MapSearching/README.md

 This method utilizes the **CSP** concept.

 This method was suppose to refine the above method, but it ended up an idependent method :)

+*Take note that this algorithm doesn't guarantee correct results all the time, if any paths are situated in a looping network, it is very likely for the algorithm to fail.
+This has something to do with the way all the assets were coded.

 #### private static Station[] schwartzianTransform(ArrayList<java.util.List\<Station>> paths_2_filter)
 Schwartzian transformation used by *findChosenPath* method